-- You are 25 years old or younger and enrolled on your parent's health insurance plan.
-Your parent(s) must be willing to sign and submit a High Deductible Appeal form. - You are married and your spouse is willing to sign and submit a High Deductible Appeal form. - You are able to provide documentation (current statement) of a health savings account that holds a balance that will cover the difference between your health insurance plan deductible and the University's \$1,000.00 deductible requirement.
+- As the student you are enrolled on a parent, guardian or spouse's health insurance plan and the responsible party signs the High Deductible Appeal Form on your behalf. - You can provide documentation (current statement) of a health savings account that holds a balance that will cover the difference between your health insurance plan deductible and the University's \$1,000.00 deductible requirement.